cph-cachet/pulmonary_monitor_app/README.md

           ..measures.add(RPTaskMeasure(
             type: SurveySamplingPackage.SURVEY,
             name: surveys.symptoms.title,
+            description: surveys.symptoms.description,
             surveyTask: surveys.symptoms.survey,
           ))
           ..measures.add(Measure(type: ContextSamplingPackage.LOCATION)),
         phone);
 ````

+Note that this app task does not issue a notification.

 Figure 3 shows how this looks on the user interface.